Kafr Saba: 1948 war and aftermath

-After the war, the Nabi Yamin shrine near the town was abandoned.
-After 1967, the ruin was taken over by an ultraorthodox Jewish sect, that claimed it was the tomb of Benjamin, father of one of the 12 tribes of Israel.
-Meron Benvenisti writes in 2002 that, "the dedicated inscriptions from the Mamluk period remain engraved on the stone walls of the tomb, but the cloths embroidered with verses from the Qur'an, with which the gravestones were draped, have been replaced by draperies bearing verses from the Hebrew Bible."
+After the war, the shrine near the town was abandoned.
+After 1967, the ruin was taken over by the Breslov sect of Hasidic Judaism, which claimed it was the Tomb of Benjamin, father of Tribe of Benjamin, one of the Twelve Tribes of Israel.
+Meron Benvenisti writes in 2002, "the dedicated inscriptions from the Mamluk period remain engraved on the stone walls of the tomb, but the cloths embroidered with verses from the Qur'an, with which the gravestones were draped, have been replaced by draperies bearing verses from the Hebrew Bible."
 Benvenisti frames this transformation, and others similar to it, in the context of, "a wholesale appropriation of the sacred sites of a defeated religious community by members of the victorious one."

 The Jewish town of Kfar Saba, founded in 1903, was situated southwest of the village on the eve of the war.
 Following the war, it expanded to cover much of the village land.
-The location of the built up area of the village is now the Shikun Kaplan area of modern Kfar Saba, and part of it is known as the "Kfar Saba Archaeological Garden" or "Tel Kfar Saba".
+The location of the built-up area of the village is now the Shikun Kaplan area of modern Kfar Saba, and part of it is known as the "Kfar Saba Archaeological Garden" or "Tel Kfar Saba".

 Beit Berl, established in 1947 northwest of the village site, is on village land.
 The moshav of Neve Yamin was established in 1949 to the east of the village site on land around the shrine for al-Nabi Yamin.
 The Kibbutz of Nir Eliyahu was established in 1950 about 1 km northeast of the village site, on lands of nearby Qalqilyah.